 Takeaway

-Stink bugs may not only infest your garden but also your home.
-Eliminating them before there is an infestation is the best course of action.
+Stink bugs may affect not only your garden but also your home.
+Getting rid of them before an infestation is the best course of action.

-However, don’t mistake them for common squash pests.
-If you see stink bug-like insects on your cucumber plants, pumpkins, or squash, those are likely squash bugs on your plants.
+However, don’t mix up stink bugs with common squash pests.
+If you see insects on your cucumber plants, pumpkins, or squash, those are likely squash bugs on your plants.

 See also: Leaf-Footed Bug Natural Control.